vyvyd/cache-control-test-spring-boot/README.md

 7. Do the same thing as the previous step (5) after 2 minutes

 8. Notice that the list of bikes has been updated now (the cache was invalidated)

+## What I learnt

+1. This type of caching might be influenced by the browser, and the specific mechanics we have

+2. We might be able to get away with this sort of caching in web-apps that don't refresh for example, [SPA](https://en.wikipedia.org/wiki/Single-page_application) based web-applications

+3. There might be no way to know if content was loaded from the browser cache or a new server request was made.
+Need to learn about this, as this will enable showing messages on the UI like "this content could be outdated, click [here]() to refresh"

+# Next steps

+1. Simulate a SPA environment, and see if the caching can work seamlessly.

+2. Understand how different browsers use the `Cache-Control` header.
+When would they choose to ignore it?